waseemvalli/ActiveDirectoryLab/README.md

 # Active Directory Lab

 ## Description
 This project involves setting up a small-scale network consisting of two virtual machines.
 The first virtual machine will function as a domain controller with Active Directory Domain Services, while the second will serve as a client computer.
 Upon establishing the network, we will add users to the domain.
-Finally, we will implement group policies objects.
+Finally, we will implement group policy objects.
 <br />